placebeyondtheclouds/placebeyondtheclouds.github.io/_posts/2025-01-15-shared-gpu.md

 ## usecases:

-- multiple research teams running training or inference on the same GPU(s) but in different LXC containers
+- multiple research teams running training or inference (over ssh) on the same GPU(s) but in different LXC containers

-- a rendering task/game on a laptop without a dedicated GPU is running using GPU-over-IP on the same LAN
+- a rendering task/game on a Windows laptop without a dedicated GPU is running using GPU-over-IP on the same LAN

-- run inference tasks on a GPU in an LXC container and game on the same GPU in a Windows VM at the same time
+- run inference tasks on a GPU in an LXC container and game/rendering on the same GPU in a Windows VM at the same time

 - GPU-over-IP within the same hypervisor: